pascalandy/docker-stack-this/traefik-basic/README.md

 docker network rm ntw_front
 ```

 **P.S.** If you have solid skills 🤓 with Docker Swarm, Bash (and the gang)… plus you would love 💚 to help a startup to launch 🔥 a solid project, I would love to get to know you 🍻.
-Buzz me 👋 on Twitter @askpascalandy.
+Buzz me 👋 on Twitter [@askpascalandy](https://twitter.com/askpascalandy).
 I’m looking for bright and caring people to join in this journey 🌇.

-I [shared the details](http://firepress.org/blog/technical-challenges-we-are-facing-now/) of the challenges I’m facing at the moment.
+Here, I [shared the details](http://firepress.org/blog/technical-challenges-we-are-facing-now/) of the challenges I’m facing at the moment.

 Conternerize carefully!